KhronosGroup/glTF/specification/README.md

 ### glTF.accessors

-A dictionary object of [`accessor`](#reference-accessor)s.
+A dictionary object of [`accessor`](#reference-accessor) objects.
 The name of each accessor is an id in the global glTF namespace that is used to reference the accessor.
 An accessor is a A typed view into a bufferView.

 * **Type**: `object`
 * **Required**: No, default: `{}`